What Religion Was The Persian Empire

 The Persian Empire was predominantly Zoroastrian, with Zoroastrianism being the official religion of the empire.
 However, the empire was known for its religious tolerance, and other religions, such as Judaism and Christianity, were also practiced by various communities within the empire.

-Read Also: How Big Was The Persian Empire
+Read Also: When Was The Persian Empire At Its Peak

 Zarathustra, also known as Zoroaster, founded Zoroastrianism around the 6th century BCE.
 Zoroastrianism is a monotheistic religion that centers around the teachings of Zarathustra, who is considered a prophet.
 It emphasizes the eternal battle between good and evil and the importance of ethical conduct.